A DIFFERENT LIFE - WITH A UNIQUE PERSPECTIVE.

 The May sunshine was burning my cheeks.
 Above me, an open window was flapping as if it was laughing at me.

 Next door to the property was an almost identical building - a large nursing home.

 As it was a hot day, the manager was beginning to get the back garden ready for a tea party.
-She turned to face next door and saw the top window being opened, a figure step out "as if she was walking into the air" and immediately drop at speed out of sight.
+She turned to the right and saw the top window of the house next door being opened, followed by a figure stepping out "as if she was walking into the air" and immediately drop at speed out of sight.
 She raced around and found me unable to move on the ground.

-As she relayed what she saw to the others who joined the scene, a memory flooded my brain - of being higher than even the most majestic trees, of a moment of slow-motion falling, before I caught sight of the ground racing towards me.
+As she relayed what she had witnessed to the others who joined the scene, a memory flooded my brain - of being higher than even the most majestic trees, of a moment of slow-motion falling, before I caught sight of the ground hurtling towards me.

 I had landed with my heels hitting the ground first, the shock and damage going up through my body stopping at mid-lower back.

 As well as breaks to bones in my lower body on both sides, I had burst unstable L1, L2 breaks, with spinal cord damage, that required emergency surgery.
 A year later I needed another big operation on my back.

 LIFE GOES ON (part one)